whileseated/whileseated.github.io/2008_American-Beauty.md

 Even years later, in my first months in San Francisco, in Lawrence Ferlinghetti’s bookshop City Lights, the centre of the still-flickering Beat universe, I’d sit for hours in the rickety chair of the upstairs poetry room and steal another look at _The Americans_ while pigeons visited the window, while the clotheslines of across-the-alley Chinatown fluttered their laundry on a breeze.

-{% include image.html url="https://cdn-images-1.medium.com/max/800/1*uOQjtHV3CM-BBPgtUpDZDg.jpeg" description="(Picture of City Lights’ Poetry Room by Karsten Lemm)" %}
+{% include image.html url="https://cdn-images-1.medium.com/max/800/1*uOQjtHV3CM-BBPgtUpDZDg.jpeg" description="(Picture of City Lights Poetry Room by Karsten Lemm)" %}

 All of this has nothing to do with Frank, or his book, really.
 Writing about _The Americans_ is like writing about air: if you try to define it, you end up saying nothing.
 Better to say nothing and see where you end up.